 We'll skip over how the system operates and head directly into the problems that create the warning message on the driver information center.
 If this is your lucky day, you'll find a loose ground strap between the firewall and the engine block.

-As I indicated in the opening paragraph, the best possible scenario becomes a loose or corroded ground strap.
+As I indicated in the opening section, the best possible scenario becomes a loose or corroded ground strap.
+So lets talk about that first.
 This braided steal strap performs the vital task of connecting the engine grounds to the solid metal firewall.

 You’ll find this connection directly in front of the steering wheel on the engine compartment side.
 Since these are trucks and work hard it's possible they have worked loose.